ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 * Replication and disaster recovery:
     1. Schedule VM back up via VMware vCenter Server
     2. Create VM snapshot
-    3. Data DE created for the VM
+    3. Create the Data DE ßfor the VM
     4. Restore the VM
  * Reliability: Tolerates up to three host failures with seven or more hosts.
 Failure domains were introduced in v6 of VMware.